Social listening: What it is and why it matters

 What is social listening?

-Effective social listening strategies require continuous monitoring of social media platforms because by doing so you can constantly learn and uncover new insights, and continue to improve your business based on what users are saying.
+Effective strategies require continuous social media monitoring because by doing so you can constantly learn and uncover new insights, and continue to improve your business based on what users are saying.
 It should not be treated as a “moment in time,” rather, just like social media itself, monitoring should be “always-on.”
 That way, if sentiment or trends shift, you have your finger on the pulse and you can adapt quickly where needed.

 What’s the difference between social listening and social monitoring?